Reginleif88/reginleif_lab/docs/Project-6-Prepare-DC2-on-HyperV-for-Site-to-Site.md

     Get-DnsClientServerAddress -InterfaceAlias "Ethernet"
     ```

-**Action Required:** Complete Project 7 (Site-to-Site VPN) before attempting to promote this server to a Domain Controller.
+**Action Required:** Complete Project 7 (Site-to-Site VPN) before attempting to promote this server to a Domain Controller in Project 8.